Pravanjankuanr/Life-Insurance-Data-Analysis/README.md

 ### Database: `LI_DB`

-This project demonstrates the implementation of a Life Insurance using SQL.
+This project demonstrates the implementation of Life Insurance using SQL.
 It includes creating and managing tables, performing CRUD operations, and executing advanced SQL queries.

 ![Logo](Logo.jpg)